Targetdistance/monty/README.md

 ### **Auth1:** ***Aghogho Ken-Erhimu***

-Command line interpreter using the C implementation of stacks and ques
+Monty is a scripting language using the C implementation of stacks and queues